moritzsalla/healingorb-monorepo/README.md

-# Healing Orb Monorepo
+# Healing Orb
-Repo containing code and blog of my final CCI project
+Repository containing the code and blog of my submission.
+My project consists of two parts (chrome extension and ambient interface), and hence has two code repositories.

 ### Blog
-Sorted by topic.
+Markdown files, sorted by topic.
+Best viewed on Github.

 ### Chrome Extension
 Contains the code for the chrome extension.
 Uses the parcel bundler to transcribe typescript and the react based popup.
+Typescript.

-### Lamp Server
+### Healing Orb
 Contains docker image and code for a flask server.
 Said exposes an API that directly maps string queries to the sensehat's API.
+Python.